Close Menu

 Orlando Family Courthouse Information

-Divorce cases in Orlando are handled by the Ninth Judicial Circuit Court of Florida, which serves Orange and Osceola counties.
+Divorce cases in Orlando are handled by the Ninth Judicial Circuit Court of Florida, serving Orange and Osceola counties.

 Orange County Courthouse